 What do you do at birthdays, Christmas and celebrations things to make it sustainable?
 We used to end up with a huge pile of wrapping paper every birthday and Christmas but now we have very little as we have swapped to reusable wraps and bags.

-Every family birthday these wraps come out.
-Its reduced dramatically the amount of packaging waste left over after a birthday.
+Every family celebration such as birthdays and Christmas, these wraps come out.
+Its reduced dramatically the amount of packaging waste left over from a celebration.

 I love fabric wrapping.
 Get square scarfs, fabric napkins, make fabric bags or squares out of left over fabric.
 The last few years, I get out our reusable furoshiki square fabric wraps and reusable fabric bags out for family birthdays and Christmas.
 I have picked up quite a few square scarfs and napkins at markets, vintage and charity shops.
 Some shown above are made from scraps of materials I have left over from other projects, cut into squares and added zig zag stitch around the edges to stop fraying.